 scorned by mankind and despised by the people.

-Usually the Hebrew word for worm is rimmah, which means a maggot, but the word that Jesus used here is tôla’ath.
+Usually the Hebrew word for worm is rimmah, which means a maggot, but the word that David used here is tôla’ath.
 Strong’s definition associates it with the crimson grub and its color.
 Every time this Hebrew word tôla’ath is used in the OT the Hebrew word (H8144) shânîy (scarlet) is connected to it meaning the crimson worm.

 The Crimson worm [coccus ilicis] is a special worm that looks more like a grub than a worm and actually it is an insect.
 When it is time for the mother crimson worm to have babies, she finds the Kermes oak tree.
 She attaches her body to that wood and grows a hard, crimson shell.
 She is so strongly and permanently stuck to the wood that the shell can never be removed without tearing her body completely apart and killing her.